learn-academy-2023-bravo/week-2-assessment-FLopez73/interview-questions.md

 Your answer:Iteration is running a loop going over a set of data once to it's completion or a certain condition is met.

 Researched answer: A way to traverse over a list or a collection of data that keeps going until a condition is met.
+An expamle of iteration would be running a for loop on an array the structure for one is for (index=0 ; index<array.length ; i++) {} and the first portion is telling the position of the starting for the for loop which is at the 0 index of the array.
+The second portion is telling it to iterate through the whole array.
+Lastly is the incriment in which the iteration is happening in this case it is going in incriments of 1.

 1. What is the difference between a function and a method?